by Doc Quantum

 Still, the conversation he dreaded the most was talking with Jay again.
 It turned out that Jay had been right, even though he was wrong about how much Max knew about it all.

 And then there was Amanda Waller to deal with.
-Jay had basically accused her of being in the same camp as Vandal Savage as well, but Max knew she was as honest as they came.
+Jay had basically accused her of being in the same camp as Vandal Savage as well, but Max knew she was as honest as they came, if eminently practical to the point of ruthlessness.
 But she had taken things hard.
 He hadn’t seen her since the day after he’d last spoken with Jay, in fact.
 She just disappeared, fed up with politics for good.
 He wondered if she was fed up with the government as well.
 She had been an intelligence agent, after all, for several years.
 But that career had ended as abruptly as her political career.
 She seemed worse off now than when she’d begun, ready to lash out at anyone who even looked at her the wrong way.